Buckingham Park Church of England Primary School

 In KS1 and KS2 science is usually taught as a weekly lesson although where appropriate may be completed as a block of learning.
 Each unit begins with a “never heard the word” quiz where the children complete a grid to show what they already know and understand about the topic.
 This also provides an opportunity to revisit any previous learning and gives the teacher an insight into any areas that may require a particular focus and any misconceptions that need to be addressed.

-At the end of each unit the “never heard the word grid” and the big question are both revisited so that the children recognise how much they have learned and have the chance to further discuss and possibly change their view or opinion following the testing of these through investigation and research.
+At the end of each unit, the “never heard the word grid” and the big question are both revisited so that the children recognise how much they have learned and have the chance to further discuss and possibly change their view or opinion following the testing of these through investigation and research.

 Learning is matched to the children’s relative stating points and needs with a range of differentiated individual, paired, group and whole class learning opportunities throughout the lesson.
 Children are challenged with open-ended investigations and encouraged to work interdependently to support each other.
 There is also the chance to develop and apply skills from other areas of the curriculum including Maths and English.